grnet/djnro/docs/source/install.rst

 Upgrade Instructions
 ^^^^^^^^^^^^^^^^^^^^
-Copy settings.py.dist to settings.py and fill the configuration according to the settings.py from your v0.8 instance.
+* Copy settings.py.dist to settings.py and fill the configuration according to the settings.py from your v0.8 instance.
+* run manage.py migrate

 Pip Support